-In addition, parcels that are undeveloped land with no impervious surface are not assessed for the portion of the parcels that are undeveloped as those portions do not receive material benefit from City stormwater services, facilities and programs and those portions are considered to be exempt from the Stormwater Assessments.
+In addition, the following are exempt from the stormwater assessments: (i) cemeteries; and (ii) parcels that are undeveloped land with no impervious surface, but only for the portion of the parcels that are undeveloped as those portions do not receive material benefit from City stormwater services, facilities and programs.
 However, one parcel with a 9105 land use code will be assessed because of impervious surface related to a building on the parcel.